dolthub/react-library/packages/hooks/README.md

 }
 ```

-Note that you may also need the same `@types/react` version.
+Note that you may also need the same `@types/react` version and it should be added to the root `package.json` in a monorepo.